We strive to make an NC State education affordable, and we’re consistently ranked one of the best values in American higher education.

 Chancellor’s Leadership Scholarship

 The Chancellor’s Leadership Scholarship is designed for incoming first-year students with demonstrated leadership potential, academic achievement, personal talent, unique work or service experience, and financial need.
-Applicants should demonstrate an understanding and appreciation of diversity.

 The value of the scholarship is $5,000 per year.
 Admitted first-year students can apply through Pack ASSIST.